jellaharshith/Legalish/extension/README.md

-# Legalish Chrome Extension
+# Legalish Chrome Extension - FREE VERSION

 A powerful Chrome extension that brings AI-powered legal document analysis directly to your browser.
-Detect and analyze terms of service, privacy policies, and contracts on any webpage.
+Detect and analyze terms of service, privacy policies, and contracts on any webpage - **completely free!**

 ## 🚀 Quick Setup